debendraoli/auto_wall/README.md

 `$ auto_wall --image unsplash`

-Above command will fetch the images the unsplash and apply to both screens action. (background, lock screen)
+Above command will fetch the images from the unsplash api and apply to both screens action. (background, lock screen)

-### 3. Neglect specific screen action
+### 3. Neglect specific screen action.

 Specific screen action can be omitted.